AlexTsikhun/it-company-task-manager/README.md

 # IT Company Task Manager (https://it-company-task-manager-pt9n.onrender.com/)
-I have a team of Developers, Designers, Project Managers, and QA specialists.
-Also, I have a lot of tasks connected with the IT-sphere.
-But somehow, I still haven't heard anything about Trello or ClickUp.

 So, I decided to implement my own Task Manager, which will handle all
     possible problems during product development in my team.
-    Everyone from the team can create tasks, assign these tasks to team members, and mark the tasks as done (of course, better before the deadlines).
+    Everyone from the team can create tasks, assign these tasks to team members, and mark the tasks as done.

 ## Table of Contents